protectai/llm-guard/docs/output_scanners/malicious_urls.md

 The scanner uses the [elftsdmr/malware-url-detect](https://huggingface.co/elftsdmr/malware-url-detect) model from HuggingFace to evaluate the security of a given URL.

-For usage, only the domain name of the URL should be provided (e.g., "huggingface.com").

 The model provides a score between 0 and 1 for a URL being malware.
 This score is then compared against a pre-set threshold to determine if the website is malicious.
 A score above the threshold suggests a malware link.